 Pumpkins and Squashes, Deconstructed

 The Cucurbita moschata include several varieties of pumpkins and squashes, including butternut squash.
-The poor pumpkin family–they have had every inch of their beings, from stem to seeds, violated by scientists who hope to discover magical, life-saving ingredients.
-We look today specifically at the fruit flesh of pumpkins and squashes, since that’s what we like to eat on Thanksgiving.
+The poor pumpkin family—they have had every inch of their beings, from stem to seeds, violated by scientists who hope to discover magical, life-saving ingredients.
+In this post we’ll focus only on the fruit flesh of pumpkins and squashes, since that’s what we like to eat on Thanksgiving.

 Does Orange = Vitamin A?

 Carotenoids (such as alpha and beta carotene) are responsible for the beautiful orange color of pumpkins and squashes.
 We think of orange foods like carrots and sweet potatoes as excellent sources of vitamin A, but you may be surprised to learn that plant foods contain no vitamin A at all, at least as far as humans are concerned.
 Herbivores (vegan animals) and many other animals possess an enzyme that can convert carotenoids to vitamin A, but we don’t.
 In our bodies, plant carotenoids have to jump through a series of biological hoops in order to become the active form of vitamin A (retinol) that our bodies can use.